 Medicare and Medicaid are both federal-funded health care programs.
 Medicare aids seniors, whereas Medicaid covers low-income families and children.

 Seniors over 65 qualify for Medicare.
 There are several coverage options including Medicare parts A, B, C, D, and supplemental coverage plans.
-HI residents may also qualify for one of these Medicare Savings Program:
+HI residents may also qualify for a savings program with these income limits:

 Medicaid aids low-income families and children.
 These are the state’s Medicaid financial requirements: